hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 * They are breaking into organizations via phishing attacks, exposed networks, and supply chain attacks
 * Once inside the network they are escalating credentials and gaining privileged access to databases and systems

+???

+* With a traditional on-prem datacenter, you'd be worried about securing your perimeter and preventing people from stealing the physical hardware
+* These days, that's not what's going on.
+Threat models have changed, and we're dealing with phishing attacks, exposed networks, supply chain attacks, and other ways of breaking into a network.
+* Once inside, they find ways of pivoting from their initial vulnerability and figuring out ways to elevate permissions, maybe gaining access to privilidged databases and other systems.

 ---
 class: col-2
 # Compromised DBA Creds
 Breaches are commonly carried out via attackers who have gained escalated credentials.
 They were then able to bypass TDE as an example.
 Credit card numbers are exposed in plaintext
 ![:scale 100%](images/slide49.png)

+???

+* Once the attackers are in, they can bypass things like Transparent Data Encryption, and now all these credit card numbers are available in plaintext
+* Let's go shopping!

 ---
 # Vault's Solutions
 1. Vault’s Transform And Transit Secrets Engines provide Encryption-as-a-Service
 2. Developers use Vault to encrypt and decrypt data outside of Vault

+???

+* So we want to be assuming that people are already snooping around in our DBs
+* With Vault's Encryption as a Service capabilities, applications can encrypt data before it's stored outside of Vault

 ---
 # Solution 1:Transit Secrets Engine
 .center[![:scale 90%](images/slide53.png)]

+???
+* There are two means of doing this, the first of which is the Transit secrets engine.
+* It provides an encryption API & service that are secure, accessible and easy to implement.
+* Instead of forcing developers to learn cryptography, we present them with a familiar API that can be used to encrypt and decrypt data that is stored outside of Vault.

 ---
 # Example with Encryption Enabled
 .center[![:scale 90%](images/Transit_enabled.png)]

+???

+* If an attacker manages to get access to the encrypted data, they will only see ciphertext that is useless without Vault.

 ---
 # Solution 2: Transform Secrets Engine
 .center[![:scale 90%](images/slide50.png)]

+???

+* The transform allows for more advanced encryption methods, for example Format Preserving Encryption.
+* In this example, we pass in a credit card number, and we get back something which still looks like a credit card number.
+That can then be stored in a DB or external system without any change to the schema

 ---
 # Transform Data Masking
 .center[![:scale 90%](images/masking.png)]

+???

+* For cases where some people need access to some of the data, but not all of it masking is available.
+As an example, this helps in cases where you need to show somebody the last 4 digits of a credit card number

 ---
 # Transform (& Transit) Engine Benefits: